-- A. Discuss the supply factors related to advances in computing technologies and changes in the financial sector. - B. Discuss the demand factors related to the search for higher profits, increased competition, and changes in the regulatory environment.
+- A. Discuss the supply factors related to computing technology advances and financial sector changes. - B. Discuss the demand factors related to the search for higher profits, increased competition, and changes in the regulatory environment.

 9.3.5 Use Cases of Artificial Intelligence and Machine Learning in the Financial Sector For example: